super7ramp/croiseur/doc/explanation/How-do-crossword-solvers-work.md

 ### Disclaimer

-This is a short, high level and unreviewed explanation of how the solvers embedded in **croiseur** work.
+This is a short, high level and unreviewed explanation of how the solvers available in **croiseur** and elsewhere work.
 Do not take everything here as necessarily correct.
 If you are looking for more thorough explanations, check out the [reference papers](#references).

+### Problem Definition

+[Jensen97] proposes the following definition:

+> Given a word list and a grid configuration a crossword compiler, man or machine should find one or
+> more solutions.
+A solution in this context is a filling of the grid with words all belonging to
+> the specified word list.

+He also introduces the "unconstrained" problem variant, where shaded cells are not an input of the problem but determined at run-time by the program.
+This variant will not be discussed here.

-### Generalities
+### Approach

-Crossword solving is a constraint satisfaction problem: Variables (word slots) must be assigned values (words) satisfying a set of constraints (letters shared by slots).
+Crossword solving is typically a constraint satisfaction problem: Variables (word slots) must be assigned values (words) satisfying a set of constraints (letters shared by slots).

+An alternative approach is to consider that the variables are the letter cells, the values are the letters and the constraints are that certain groups of letters must form valid words.

+Despite the by-letter approach being historically the first successful one ([Mazlack76]), most of the subsequent works have used the by-word approach.
+The following explanations are made with a by-word approach in mind but should be transposable to a by-letter approach.

+> — [Jensen97] presents a hybrid, generalised approach where a variable is a _chunk_, which can be a
+> letter or a group of letters, possibly an entire word.

-Solvers currently available in **croiseur** search for a solution using similar approaches described notably by [Ginsberg90] or [Peterson20].
+Solvers currently available in **croiseur** search for a solution using similar techniques described notably by [Ginsberg90], [Peterson20] and [Jensen97].

 This search can be summarised in three steps: